makerdao/community/governance/polls/Adjust Aave D3M Parameters - November 8, 2021.md

 start_date: 2021-11-08T16:00:00
 end_date: 2021-11-11T16:00:00
 ---
-# Poll: Set Aave Direct Deposit Dai Module (D3M) Parameters - November 8, 2021
+# Poll: Adjust Aave DAI Direct Deposit Module (D3M) Parameters - November 8, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Risk Core Unit.
-The community can vote in this poll to express support or opposition to using the Aave Direct Deposit Dai Module (D3M) with the listed parameters.

-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on November 8, 2021 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 8 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**